RohanVarma007/PACE/README.md

 **Record Run → View Information → Get AI Guidance → Continue Running**

-### Design
+---

+## ✨ UI & Design

+A major part of Pace was the visual design and overall user experience.

-The project also makes use of components and visual effects inspired by **React Bits**, including the splash/cursor-style effects used to complement the overall visual identity of the website.
+The application uses custom styling along with components and visual effects inspired by **React Bits**.
+Interactive effects such as the splash/cursor effect were incorporated to complement the overall vibe of the website.

-Rather than adding effects randomly, the animations were chosen to fit the overall vibe of Pace and make the application feel more interactive and polished.
+The visual elements were chosen to make the application feel interactive and polished rather than looking like a basic form-based project.

-The goal was to make the application feel like an actual product rather than simply a college/demo project.
+The goal was to create something that feels closer to an actual product than a simple college/demo application.

 ---